-20% coinsurance out-of-network per stay
+20% coinsurance outof-network per stay

-Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out- of-network Skilled nursing facility (SNF) care (continued) Generally, you will get your SNF care from network facilities.
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of- network Skilled nursing facility (SNF) care (continued) Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
 A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital Prior Authorization is required

-Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out- of-network (counseling to stop smoking or tobaccouse) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of- network cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits \$0 copay out-of- network